dynamsoft-docs/capture-vision-docs-mobile/programming/react-native/api-reference/index.md

 ---
 layout: default-layout
-title: The index of React Native Dynamsoft Capture Vision API reference
+title: The index of React Native API reference
 description: This page is the index of React Native API reference
 keywords: API reference
 needAutoGenerateSidebar: true